 Say you spend $1,000 on an online advertising campaign in a single month.
 In this month, the campaign results in revenue of $5,000.
 Therefore, the ROAS is a ratio of 5 to 1 (or 500 percent) as $5,000 divided by $1,000 = $5.

-The first step to being able to use ROAS to improve your ad campaigns is good conversion tracking.
+The first step to being able to use ROAS to improve your ad campaigns is having a solid grip on your advertising costs, as well as good conversion tracking.
 After all, if you don't know what's performing for your company, you naturally won't be able to determine the returns you're generating.

 Luckily for you, most ad platforms know that you'll want to track your campaign performance, so they've built in tools to help you do so.
 For example, as an e-commerce company, you can easily assign a conversion value to transactions and directly view the value of a particular campaign in AdWords.